 Research Fellow, Program on Corporate Governance, Harvard Law School

-Adjunct Faculty, Faculty of Law, Tel Aviv University
+Assistant Professor, Faculty of Law, Tel Aviv University

 About me